What are People Also Ask Boxes in SEO?

 How Can I Rank In Google’s People Also Ask Box?

-As with Bluelinks and all other SERP elements, there are many SEO techniques and strategies for getting a place on Google’s search results.
+As with Bluelinks and all other SERP elements (or Rich Elements as what we call it in Kalicube) there are many SEO techniques and strategies for getting a place on Google’s search results.
 In the case of People Also Ask Google is trying to help its users find what they are looking for as efficiently as possible.
 That means ranking on PAA is all about accuracy, brevity and relevancy.
 An additional advantage is that the work you do trying to rank in PAA Boxes will help you better understand your audience’s search patterns and help you prioritise content creation for your SEO strategy.

 In this article, you’ll find helpful tips on how to rank in Google’s People Also Ask Boxes.